+Tournament Preparation: How do you prepare for a tournament?
 Every chess player hopes to show their best in every game, but more often it happens they perform below their abilities.
 Why does that happen?
 There could be many reasons, but most likely they did not do their best before the game started.
 Confucius said: “Success depends upon previous preparation, and without such preparation, there is sure to be a failure.”
-But how do you prepare for a tournament?

 Every professional chess player has their own way of getting ready for an event.
 In this article, we will break down the most important things that you should consider to perform better in your next tournament.
 Apart from discussing chess and non-chess practices used by professional players, we will also discuss what is essential to know for those who are planning to play in their first tournament.